luiscachog/luiscachog.io/content/en/authors/luis/_index.md

 ##### \$whoami

-I am a Linux Administrator with Cloud/DevOps/Security skills working at [Rackspace](https://rackspace.com), where I am focusing on learn and apply a Cloud Native techniques, in Multicloud Environments, using agile methodologies.
+I am a Security Systems Administrator with Cloud/DevOps/Security skills working at [Rackspace](https://rackspace.com), where I am focusing on learn and apply a Cloud Native techniques, in Multicloud Environments, using agile methodologies.
 I am actively contributing to [Open Source projects](#projects) and define myself as a Linux enthusiast who loves to work and experiment with Open Source technologies while I am learning,and trying to apply best practices.
 I learn new stuff every day and I like to share; sometimes I write about it on this blog.